-Following the issue of the bond in July 2019 the group holds a significant amount of liquid funds at the year-end amounting to £105.1m (2019: £42.7m).
-This positions the group well to deliver its' corporate strategic aims, which include; improving the quality of existing homes and services and delivering new homes via development activity.
+Following the issue of the bond in July 2019 by Accent Capital PLC and receipt by the Society of on-lent funds there is a significant amount of liquid resources at the year-end amounting to £105.1m (2019: £42.7m).
+This positions the Society well to deliver its' corporate strategic aims which include improving the quality of existing homes and services and delivering new homes via development activity.

-The strong liquidity position also gives the group flexibility to deal with the current challenges and those of a post COVID-19 world.
+The strong liquidity position also gives the Society flexibility to deal with the current challenges and those of a post COVID-19 world.
 These liquid resources are managed in line with the Group's, Board approved, Treasury Management Policy and Investment Policy.
 Both policies were reviewed and updated during 2019/20 and were subject to detailed scrutiny from the Treasury Committee with guidance from external expert advisors.

-The group operates a centralised treasury function, with responsibility for the management of liquidity, interest rate and counterparty risk.
-The strategy has an overriding objective of the avoidance of unacceptable risk, with surplus cash being invested with approved counterparties (banks and money market funds) in line with Treasury Management Policy that defines credit quality criteria and maximum exposure limits.
+The Group operates a centralised treasury function, with responsibility for the management of liquidity, interest rate and counterparty risk.
+The strategy has an overriding objective of the avoidance of unacceptable risk with surplus cash being invested with approved counterparties (banks and money market funds) in line with Treasury Management Policy that defines credit quality criteria and maximum exposure limits.